grlt-hub/app-compose/README.md

 - Includes debugging tools to facilitate the development process.
 - Covered by 100% tests, including type tests.

+## What app-compose is NOT

+- It does not tell you how to build a module.
+You choose how your modules work. app-compose only helps you put them together in one app.
+- It does not manage data or state.
+If you need state (like Effector or Redux), you add it inside your modules. app-compose only starts them.

 ## Documentation

 Ready to get started?
 Check out the full [documentation](https://grlt-hub.github.io/app-compose/) to dive deeper.